hindu-comm/weblogs/manasataramgini/2015/03/2015-03-07_exploring-the-history-of-hindu-festivals-the-ancient-strands-of-holaka.md

 consequences.
 Indeed, a Mahārāṣṭrī Prākṛta gātha attributed to the same work of the Andhra monarch preserved only in the Telugu country sarcastically states:
-*khaṇa-piṭṭha-dhūsara-tthaṇi mahu-maataṃb-acchi kuvala-ābharaṇe |*
+*khaṇa-piṭṭha-dhūsara-tthaṇi mahu-maataṃb-acchi kuvala-ābharaṇe \|*
-* kaṇṇa-gaa-cūa-maṃjari putti tue maṃḍio gāmo ||* 38/8.26
+* kaṇṇa-gaa-cūa-maṃjari putti tue maṃḍio gāmo \|\|* 38/8.26

 With breasts colored by the festival’s powder,
 eyes showing intoxication by liquor,
 with a lotus as ornament and mango shoot behind the ear,
-you are, girl, a real honor to our village\!
+you are, girl, a real honor to our village!

 Thus, one may say that by the beginning of the Common Era when the Andhra-s held sway, the key elements which define Holākā were already in